dai-akita-7554/dai-akita-7554.github.io/index.md

 # Dai Akita (秋田 大)

-- Assistant Professor (助教) of [Takahashi Lab.](http://www.ne.t.u-tokyo.ac.jp/index.html), Graduate School of Information Science and Technology, The University of Tokyo
+- Assistant Professor (助教) of [Takahashi-Shiramatsu Lab.](http://www.ne.t.u-tokyo.ac.jp/index.html), Graduate School of Information Science and Technology, The University of Tokyo
 - d.akita /at/ ne.t.u-tokyo.ac.jp
 - Interested in information processing in organism, biocomputing, organoid intelligence, and so on.